mr-bt/manager.README/README.md

 - **Passion for Technology and Innovation:** Outside of my managerial duties, I'm passionate about technology and innovation.
 I enjoy staying up-to-date with the latest trends and advancements in the tech industry.
 I'm always looking for ways to apply these innovations to improve our work, our company, and ultimately, customer experience.
 Expect me sharing all sorts of content but don't assume I expect you to change the course of action or strategy.
 Just me getting excited about new things.

 - **Zero Tolerance for Blaming and Politics:** I have zero tolerance for blaming and politics.
 I believe in focusing on solutions, not pointing fingers.
 I strive to foster a culture of trust and respect, where we can have open and honest discussions without fear of blame or political games.
-I put a high premiun on one coming up with solutions and taking accountability on executing them.
+I put a high premiun on one coming up with solutions and taking accountability for execution.

 - **Curiosity:** I'm naturally curious and tend to ask a lot of questions.
 This is not a sign of doubt or mistrust, but rather a way for me to understand things more deeply and explore all aspects of a situation or problem.

 - **Challenging the Status Quo:** Expect me to challenge the status quo.
 I'm not one to accept "this is how we've always done it" as a reason not to innovate or improve.
 I believe in questioning assumptions and exploring new ways of doing things.

+- **Decision Making:** I expect quick, decisive and effective decisions.
+See in the [Decision-making](### Decision-making) section how to make it happen.

 ### Me as a resource